Data Scientist

 STEP 5: Postgraduate Degree

 A postgraduate degree helps in getting better jobs and making more money.
-You can pursue a Diploma in Data Science (PGDDS), a full-time Post Graduate program in Data Science Business Analytics and Big Data (PGP-BA-BigData), or a Masters in Data Science (MS).
+You can pursue a Diploma in Data Science (PGDDS), a full-time Post Graduate programme in Data Science Business Analytics and Big Data (PGP-BA-BigData), or a Masters in Data Science (MS).

 What skills would you need?